 - Winning culture – implementing elite athletes winning spirit in your company

-- Climbed 9 of the world's highest mountain incl.
-Mount Everest, 7 Summits (the highest mountain on every continent) at Guinness World Record and the first Swedish to do so.
+- Climbed seven of the world's highest mountain incl.
+Mount Everest, 7 Summits (the highest mountain on every continent) at Guinness World Record and the first Swede to do so.

 - 3 documentary films for Swedish TV4, SVT, National Geographic and Discovery